MSU-AI/Workshops/README.md

 This step is optional, but highly recommended!

 # Index

+Each folder has the date of the workshop  to the name.
+The date format used is MM/DD/YY(The forward slash is excluded in the workshop directory name).

-- airline-sentiment - Airline Tweet sentiment analysis
+- 012422-airline-sentiment - Airline Tweet sentiment analysis [01/24/2022]
-- opencv-into - Intro to OpenCV
+- 013122-opencv-into - Intro to OpenCV [01/31/2022]